luisrico/analytics-ml-lab/instructions/03-Jupyter-Notebook.md

 And copy the route created to a browser.

 ```
-oc get pods
+watch oc get pods # wait until jupyter-notebook pod is created
 oc expose svc/jupyter-notebook
 oc get route jupyter-notebook
 ```

 ## Use browser to execute the Jupyter Notebook

-Use the password: "developer" to access the files, and double click in the file named:
+Use the password: `developer` to access the files, and double click in the file named:
-"sparksql-tensorflow.ipynb".
-Then a new browser tab will open and you will be able to push button "Run" to execute all the actions in the notebook and see the results as a Data Scientist pro...
+`sparksql-tensorflow.ipynb`.
+Then a new browser tab will open and you will be able to push button `Run` to execute all the actions in the notebook and see the results as a Data Scientist pro...
 Enjoy the experience!